Prisoners of war in the Indo-Pakistani war of 1971: Foreign relations impact

 The foreign reaction to India's taking of these 90,000 POWs varied from nation to nation.
 The United Nations supported India's move as they condemned the human rights violations the Pakistani Armed Forces inflicted upon Bangladeshis.
 As a result, the U.N. was quick to accept Bangladesh's independence.
-Bhutan became the second country after India to recognize Bangladesh's independence and did so with no issues.
-The United States however, was an ally of Pakistan both materially and politically, and as a result they did not support India's taking of 90,000 Pakistani POWs.
-The U.S. saw India's actions as threatening especially since India had just become a nuclear power and maintained close military ties with the U.S.S.R.
+Bhutan became the second country after India to recognize Bangladesh's independence, and did so with no issues.

+The United States, however, was an ally of Pakistan both materially and politically, and as a result, they did not support India's taking of 90,000 Pakistani POWs.
+The U.S. saw India's actions as threatening, especially since India had just become a nuclear power and maintained close military ties with the U.S.S.R.
 The Soviet Union supported both the armies of Bangladesh and India and thus supported Bangladesh's unwaveringly.
 As a result of Soviet support, all nations that were part of the Warsaw Pact also recognized Bangladesh's independence.
-Soviet backing ensured that the states in the U.S.S.R.'s sphere of influence, including Albania, Bulgaria, Czechoslovak Socialist Republic, East Germany, Hungary, Poland, and Romania all recognized Bangladesh's independence.
+Soviet backing ensured that the states in the U.S.S.R.'s sphere of influence, including Albania, Bulgaria, Czechoslovakia, East Germany, Hungary, Poland, and Romania, all recognized Bangladesh's independence.
 China, despite being a communist nation, was also an ally of Pakistan and did not support the measures India took to have Bangladeshi sovereignty recognized.
 China even went as far as vetoing Bangladesh's application to become a member of the United Nations and was one of the last nations in the world to recognize Bangladeshi independence, not doing so until 31 August 1975.